Natalia Gutman, Benjamin Zander, Boston Philharmonic Youth Orchestra

-- Dmitri Shostakovich, Festive Overture, pocket score: —Find pocket score on amazon.com—
+- Dmitri Shostakovich, Festive Overture, pocket score: —Find pocket score on amazon.com (#ad) —

-- Antonín Dvořák, Cello Concerto in B minor, op.104, pocket score: —Find pocket score on amazon.com—
+- Antonín Dvořák, Cello Concerto in B minor, op.104, pocket score: —Find pocket score on amazon.com (#ad) —

 For those who are interested in knowing how the music by Shostakovich and/or Bartók from this concert sounds, I have collected a couple of YouTube recordings.
 These are not meant to be heard in comparison or otherwise relating to my experience in the above concert, except that I have listened to these (and others) in preparation for the concert.
 I would not want to rate these recordings relative to the concert: that would be unfair / incorrect.

-For Shostakovich’s “Festive Overture” I have collected two YouTube recordings; first, a recording by a youth orchestra from Galicia / Spain.
-It is not too far (e.g., in the tempo and in the overall spirit) from the performance presented by Benjamin Zander and the Boston Philharmonic Youth Orchestra:
+For Shostakovich’s “Festive Overture” I have looked for YouTube recordings; first, a recording by a youth orchestra from Galicia / Spain.
+It is not too far (e.g., in the tempo and in the overall spirit) from the performance presented by Benjamin Zander and the Boston Philharmonic Youth Orchestra (video no longer available).